viamrobotics/docs/docs/components/input-controller.md

 ---
 ## Input Interface

-The Input interface is defined in <a href="https://github.com/viamrobotics/rdk/blob/main/components/input/input.go" target="_blank">input/input.go</a>[^input] and you should view that file for details on specific methods and their uses.
+The Input interface is defined in [input/input.go](https://github.com/viamrobotics/rdk/blob/main/components/input/input.go) and you should view that file for details on specific methods and their uses.

-[^input]:input/input.go: <a href="https://github.com/viamrobotics/rdk/blob/main/components/input/input.go" target="_blank">ht<span></span>tps://github.com/viamrobotics/rdk/blob/main/components/input/input.go</a>

 ### Overview/Concepts